-Lining these dozen or so cobbled streets is the largest collection of early Georgian terraced houses left in London, many of them adapted in period to serve as workshops and warehouses for the weavers.
-More than 200 still stand, cared for and lived in by owners who cherish their character and atmosphere.
+Lining these dozen or so cobbled streets is the largest collection of early Georgian terraced houses left in London, many of them adapted to serve as workshops and warehouses for the weavers.
+More than 200 still stand, cared for and lived in.

 5 & 7 Elder Street, roofless and squatted by the Trust

 Even as late as the 1970s the entire area was under threat.
 Many early buildings had been destroyed by enemy bombing in World War Two.
 Others were demolished afterwards to make way for the wholesale fruit and vegetable market, London’s second largest, which was expanding rapidly.
 Then in 1976 a group of influential architectural historians and conservationists got together to form The Spitalfields Historic Buildings Trust, now the largest and most successful such charity in the country.